Philadelphia Boys Choir & Chorale: Major annual concerts

-The spring concert has, for the past few years, been at the Kimmel Center in Philadelphia, and is often themed, so stage settings, choir fundraisers, and the music selections follow a central motif.
-The musical styles have ranged from full classical choral or orchestral works (such as Orff's Carmina Burana) to pop and other modern choral compositions.
-The Spring concert offers the most diversity of repertoire, and is often considered the more musically sophisticated of the two.
+The spring concert usually takes place at concert halls, notably the Kimmel Center in Philadelphia, and is often themed, so stage settings, choir fundraisers, and the music selections follow a central motif.
+The musical styles have ranged from full classical choral or orchestral works (such as Orff's Carmina Burana and Bernstein's Missa Brevis) to pop, musical theater, gospel, jazz, spiritual, and other modern choral compositions.
+The spring concert offers the most diversity of repertoire, and is often considered the more musically sophisticated of the two.

 Concert venues have included the Kimmel Center in Philadelphia, Philadelphia's Academy of Music, Irvine Auditorium, and numerous venues with community and faith-based organizations in the Philadelphia Metro region.
-Over the years, the choir has been increasing its presence in New York with performances on Good Morning America and multiple concerts at Carnegie Hall.
+Over the years, the choir has been increasing its presence in New York with performances on Good Morning America and multiple concerts at Carnegie Hall and the Lincoln Center.

 Other important performances

-The choir annually sings the national anthem at the Philadelphia Phillies Home Opener, and has done the same for the 1980 World Series, 1993 World Series and the 2008 NLCS, the 2009 NLCS, and the 2010 NLCS.
-The Philadelphia Boys Choir sings in the Pennsylvania Ballet's annual performance of "The Nutcracker" every winter at the Academy of Music.
-Starting in 2009, they have performed with Peter Nero and Lauren Kennedy with the Philly Pops at the Kimmel Center for the Performing Arts.
-They also sing during the Philadelphias Macy's historical light show during the Christmas season.
-The Philadelphia Orchestra also often recruits the choir and boys from it for necessary pieces.
+The choir annually sings the national anthem at the Philadelphia Phillies Home Opener, and has done the same for the 1980 World Series, 1993 World Series, the 2008 NLCS, the 2009 NLCS, and the 2010 NLCS.
+They also regularly sing at other Philadelphia sporting events, including for the 76ers, Flyers, and Eagles.
+The Philadelphia Boys Choir sings in the Philadelphia Ballet's annual performance of "The Nutcracker" every winter at the Academy of Music.
+Starting in 2009, they have performed annually with Peter Nero and the Philly Pops at the Kimmel Center for the Performing Arts.
+They also often perform at the Philadelphia City Hall annual tree lighting ceremony and the American Heritage Credit Union tree lighting.
+The Philadelphia Orchestra also often recruits the boys for necessary pieces.